-We dare to be different - we want people that adapt to change and are willing to try new things.
-Part of daring to be different involves actively seeking feedback to develop new and existing skills.
+We lead the way - we want people who talk with pride about Safestore, set themselves high standards and change and are willing to try new things.
+Part of daring to be different involves actively seeking feedback to develop for everyone, no matter their position.
+Our people drive their own performance and are keen to learn from others.